Is It Just Me, Or Is My Favorite App Down?

 Phishing is also a holiday issue!

-Phishing is where someone tries to trick you into giving them your sensitive and private information.
+Phishing is when someone tries to trick you into giving them your sensitive and private information.
 Generally, they’ll send you an email.
 (They might also call you on your phone.)
-They tell you that there is an issue with your Amazon or Charles Schwab account and you need to update your password immediately.
-The email looks legitimate and you are tempted to click on the “Log into your account now!” button.
-Even if it is a legitimate email, you should always go directly to the official website and log on from there.
+They tell you there is an issue with your Amazon or Charles Schwab account and that you need to update your password immediately.
+The email looks legitimate, and you are tempted to click on the “Log into your account now!” button.
+Even if it is a legitimate email, you should always go directly to the official website and log in.

 Do you already use strong passwords?
 What tricks do you use?
 How do you remember them all?
 Share your tips with your fellow readers in the comments below!